CamjamPNG/wordle-list/README.md

 # Other

-Guess the countrie by its trade/gdp [tradle](https://nerdlegame.com)
+Guess the country by its trade/gdp [tradle](https://nerdlegame.com)

 DM Me on discord Camjam#0001 or [Revolt](https://revolt.chat) @Camjam if you wanna add more!